pyhys/minimalmodbus/README.txt

 * For the function code, the allowed range is 1 to 127 (in decimal).
 * The CRC is a cyclic redundancy check code, for error checking of the message.
-* The response from the client is similar, but with another payload data.
+* The response from the client is similar, but with other payload data.

 ============================== ============================================================================================== ======================================================
 Function code (in decimal)     Payload data to slave (Request)                                                                Payload data from slave (Response)